MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 3. Customize workflow states.
 Each workflow state appears as a column on the Kanban board.
 For details, see [Customize a workflow](../../organizations/settings/work/customize-process-workflow.md).

 **Team administrator**:
 1. Set the backlogs that you want to be active for your team.
-You only need to configure the Kanban boards of backlogs that your team will use.
+You only need to configure the Kanban boards of backlogs that your team plans to use.
 For details, see [Select backlog navigation levels for your team](../../organizations/settings/select-backlog-navigation-levels.md).
-1. Determine how to track bugs.
+2. Determine how to track bugs.
 Bugs might have different workflow states from other types of work items in the **Requirement** category.
 As a result, bugs must be mapped separately from other work item types.
 For details, see [Show bugs on backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md).
-1. Identify the columns that your team will use to support its workflow and Kanban processes.
+3. Identify the columns that your team can use to support its workflow and Kanban processes.
 For more information, see [Map the flow of work](#map-the-flow-of-work) later in this article.
-1. Add, remove, or rename columns and map workflow states to columns.
+4. Add, remove, or rename columns and map workflow states to columns.
 For more information, see [Manage columns on your Kanban board](#add-or-rename-columns) later in this article.

 For example, if you add bugs or other work item types to appear on a Kanban board, you potentially introduce other workflow states.
 New workflow states request you to adjust the Kanban column-to-state mappings when one of the following customizations is made: